 - Attend and participate in the monthly MinnCResT seminar program, which is followed by a catered dinner with the speaker and a roundtable discussion;

-- Train in the responsible conduct of research.
+- Train in the responsible conduct of research; and

 PhD students and postdoctoral fellows are minimally required to audit at least 6 credits in Oral Biology (or equivalent).

-Postdoctoral fellows must enroll for 6 graduate credits in the University of Minnesota's Center for Teaching and Learning Services.
+Postdoctoral fellows must enroll for 6 graduate credits in the University of Minnesota's Preparing Future Faculty course sequence.

 Fellows and their mentors submit annual progress reports and receive regular feedback from the directors and Steering Committee.
 This process ensures academic and research training excellence and integration with the mission of the MinnCResT program.